 I’m sure many have experienced the depth of sadness and undeniable beauty I have, in a pure and joyous moment of remembering — where both the beauty of a cherished memory and the pain of devastating loss can be experienced simultaneously – enhancing each to a level barely tolerable and yet you let the feeling wrap around you like a warm blanket on a cold winter’s night while begging for more.

-Almost two months on from losing my husband; and my days are still made up of moments like these that bring me to my knees, along with the more ordinary everyday ones that consist of making grocery lists, doing laundry and laughing at funny things.
+Almost two months on from losing my husband; and my days are still made up of moments like those mentioned above, that bring me to my knees, along with the more ordinary everyday ones that consist of making grocery lists, doing laundry and laughing at funny things.
 I imagine they always will be.

 The kids went back to school yesterday and were ready and happy enough to do that.
 Our pace has been slow and gently gentle as we try to accept the encroachment of change and make our small steps forward.
 Sometimes missing one, sometimes not ready to take the next …we are doing the best we can right now.
 Knowing it is so early on in this part of our story –slow and steady is manageable.